symsoft/ecc-api-guide/orders.md

 ### Orders

+For the asynchronous operations the ECC API returns 202, Accepted and an orderId.

-The Order resource allows you to query the system about the asynchronous operations status.
+The Order resource provides an API to retreive status about these orders.